xmos/lib_src/examples/test_block/doc/rst/asrc-rate-matching.rst

 items in the FIFO, and the fractional item, somewhere between 4 and 4.999...

-Note that the phase difference itself is an integral value; it is the number of samples since time 0 that the converter is out by.
+Note that the phase difference itself is an integral value; it is the number of samples since the beginning of time that the ASRC is out by.
 The goal of the rate converter is to make the phase difference stable (ie, it does not move between subsequent samples), and zero (ie, the FIFO is exactly mid level).
 Hence, we can see the differential of the phase error as a